Source-robotics/PAROL-docs/docs/page5.md

 <img src="../assets/Ext_supply.png" alt="drawing" width="800"/>
 </p>

 By using isolated power supply you are not limited to 24V.
-You can 5V or 12V depending on your aplications.
+You can use 5V or 12V depending on your aplications.

 ### Not isolated power supply